The Scope of Educational Administration

 Function 2: Budgeting

-Quantitative expression of a plan for a defined period of time.
-A process of giving an estimated account of revenues and expenditures.
-Expresses strategic plans of the organisation’s activities or events in measurable terms.
+Budgeting is the quantitative expression of a plan for a defined period.
+It is the process of giving an estimated account of revenues and expenditures, expressing the strategic plan of the school’s activities in measurable terms.

 Budgeting was covered in the financial management chapter.
 In EA terms, budgeting translates the plan into financial reality.